Magritte-code/Magritte/joss_paper_1.0/paper.md

 # Summary

-Magritte is a software library for 3D radiative transfer and synthetic observations, which currently focusses on atomic and molecular line transfer.
+Electromagnetic radiation is a key component in many astrophysical simulations.
+Not only does it dictate what we can or cannot observe, it can provide radiation pressure, efficient heating and cooling mechanisms, and opens up a range of new chemical pathways due to photo-reactions.
+Magritte is a software library that can be used as a general-purpose radiative transfer solver, but was particularly designed for line radiative transfer in complex 3D morphologies, such as, for instance, encountered in the stellar winds around evolved stars [see @Decin:2021].
 It is mainly written in C++ and can either be used as a Python package or as a C++ library.
 To compute the radiation field, a deterministic ray-tracer and a formal solver are employed, i.e. rays are traced through the model and the